 Now, let’s talk logistics.
 Driving Going-to-the-Sun Road isn’t as simple as showing up and hitting the gas.
 The lower elevations are open and accessible year round, but the alpine portion is only open in the summer.
 Each year, anticipation builds as people try to guess the opening date of Logan Pass, a rite of spring shaped by snowpack and the challenges of high-altitude plowing.

 The window for driving the length of it is generally mid June through the end of September.
-And since it’s so popular—hundreds of thousands of visitors drive it every year—Glacier requires a timed-entry reservation during peak summer months.
+And since it’s so popular—hundreds of thousands of visitors drive it every year—Glacier has in the past required timed-entry reservation during peak summer months.

 To help you get started planning your trip to Glacier, Parks Channel creators have lots of tips on where to go, what to pack, where to eat, where to stay, and what to do if you see a bear.
 Which you will.
 It’s Glacier.